What is Lump Charcoal?

 Rockwood Lump Charcoal

 Our favorite lump charcoal is made by Rockwood.
-This stuff is fantastic.
+This stuff is fantastic and our go-to when we're grilling on our Big Green Egg.
 We get consistently sized pieces of lump without chips and dust, and we know what it’s made from.
 Rockwood makes their lump charcoal from Missouri-harvested timber milling operations.
 They never use any hardwood products from flooring, molding, or furniture to ensure zero varnish and paint contaminating the charcoal.

 Rockwood’s plant is even zero-waste.
 The best thing about the lump charcoal from Rockwood is the medium and large pieces which burn hot and long.
 It’s a low-smoke charcoal that has little ash and doesn’t spark and pop like some lump charcoal.
 The bag can even be burned; it contains no harmful chemicals, dyes, or other nastiness.
 Rockwood says that if users compost the ash after the lump charcoal has burned out, the entire process is zero-waste.
 Pretty awesome!

 Lump charcoal is never a consistent size.
 A good-quality product will have a mixture of medium and large pieces with some smaller pieces, and very little dust and chips.
 Larger pieces can burn longer and may even burn hotter, but can take longer to light.
 Start your grill with a moderate amount of lump charcoal and monitor your temperatures as it catches fire.
 Lump charcoal can burn up to 1400 degrees, while briquettes typically won’t get over 800 degrees.